DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 #### Surface Detail & Things to make things interesting

 - simple shapes & circles (that move) throughout the environment to add detail

+# Design Language

+For each "Thing" that requires VFX, how are we gonna go about consistently representing it using VFX?
+- For example, how should *ALL* movement abilities be represented using VFX?

+- Movement abilities (Player or enemies):